 "You don't believe in any of it?"

 "What I believe is that we need something like a scientific anti-trust concept.
 That is to say…no idea should have a chokehold to the point where any incompatible notion is tossed stillborn into the landfill of history.
-Say…if Tesla's magnifying transmitter would have been developed, if it could have, instead of Edison's telephone…the history changing potential that would have had…" Professor Reuel tugged at an ear as if something was irritating it as he took a lap around the lab bench, staring at his laptop, and then boosted himself to sit on top of the bench, his legs swinging freely.
+Say…if Tesla's magnifying transmitter would have been developed, if it could have, instead of Edison's telephone…the history changing potential that would have had…" Professor Reuel tugged at an ear as he took a lap around the lab bench, glancing at his laptop, and then boosted himself to sit on top of the bench, his legs swinging freely.

 "So, physics has all these questions.
 What is dark matter?
 What is dark energy?
 Does it really exist?
 Where is it?
 The Big Bang should have produced just as much anti-matter as matter, so how did everything not annihilate itself to begin with?
 Wait…OK...let me go sideways for a second.
 What if space-time is not continuous?
 What if you can be here, or there, but not in-between…now or then, but not then…you see something like this in the orbitals of an atom, the electrons are in one orbital or another, always, never some arbitrary level, and why not?
 Atoms are almost entirely empty space, ninety-nine point nine, and add a dozen or so nines after that, percent empty space.
-So space-time is sandy…so many plank-lengths or plank-times or whatever.
+So space-time is sandy…so many plank-lengths or plank-times or whatever as a minimum.
 Grainy like the second-hand laptop that some of you are playing minesweeper with instead of paying attention.
 Let that sink in for a moment.
+Time ticks like an old clock, or space on a grid.

 "So, we have that.
 One of the peculiar postulates of string theory is that it requires eleven or more spatial dimensions to function.
 So, where are they?
 It is assumed that they are curled up so tiny that we can find no evidence of their existence, like a Kardashian brain, and that only three spatial dimensions unfolded themselves when our universe coughed its first.
 And here we are…can you believe it…humans yet again on their special pedestal.
 How many times does Copernicus have to slap us down before we learn our place?"